Designed For Low Ceiling Clearance -

 The Atlas® Brand

 Greg Smith Equipment Sales is the largest distributor of Atlas Automotive Equipment.
-The Atlas Brand has been synonymous with the highest quality automotive service equipment and related automotive products (for the lowest possible price) for over 60 years!
+The Atlas Brand has been synonymous with the highest quality automotive service equipment and related automotive products (for the lowest possible price) for many years!
 Atlas products are sold all over the world.

 We stock Atlas brand tire changers, wheel balancers, above ground lifts, alignment machines and many other automotive aftermarket service products.